-Counselors were asked to complete the Children's Hope Scale (Snyder et al., 1997) for each camper in their respective cabin groups.
+Counselors were asked to complete evaluations of the children through the Children's Hope Scale (Snyder et al., 1997) for each camper in their respective cabin groups.
 Items were reworded to reflect this approach.
 For example, the item "I think I am doing pretty well" was reworded to "I think the camper is doing pretty well."
 The questionnaires included the same six-item Children's Hope Scale reworded to fit the observational intent.
-Internal consistency reliability was adequate for the sample of counselors' (pre-test $\alpha = .93$ ; post-test $\alpha = .92$ ).
+Internal consistency reliability was adequate for the sample of counselors' (pre-test $\alpha = .94$; post-test $\alpha = .93$).